Slow Cooker Cranberry Sauce (5-Ingredient)

 In fact, this sauce freezes really well.
 So if you happen to snag a bunch of fresh cranberries when they’re in season, you can make this sauce and freeze it for later.
 I love leftover cranberry sauce in turkey sandwiches (no brainer), served over cream cheese as the easiest app ever, and even blended into smoothies.
 Yum!

 Quick note, too, that when it comes to the orange juice, you can buy a little bottle of freshly squeezed orange juice to make your life easier.
 Finally I use two kinds of sugar because brown sugar adds depth while the flavor of pure cane sugar is pure magic.
 If all you have on hand is granulated sugar, you can swap that out for both.
+And don’t miss my slow cooker turkey breast, which pairs beautifully with this cranberry sauce for an easy, make-ahead holiday meal.

-Welcome to My Kitchen!
-Let’s Make Crockpot Cranberry Sauce
+Welcome to My Kitchen, Let’s Make Crockpot Cranberry Sauce

 Testing Notes for the Perfect Homemade Cranberry Sauce